Ahibaran: Etymology and names

-Ahibaran means "snake coloured" (Ahi means snake and baran means colours).
-He is also known as Varan, Varna (which means colours).
+Ahibaran has two meanings.
+Ahivaran means protector of forts.
+This was the accepted meaning amongst the learnt scholars of ancient and British times in Western UP.
+One English historian Gousse claimed that it could mean "snake coloured" (Ahi means snake and baran means colours).
+He is also known as Varan, Varna (which means forts, colours etc).

 Legends and beliefs

-According to local legends, the town of Baran (now called Bulandshahr) was named after king Ahi-baran (literally "cobra-coloured").
-F. S. Growse, in the Journal of the Asiatic Society of Bengal, theorizes that no such king ever existed.
+According to local legends, the town of Baran (now called Bulandshahr) was named after king Ahi-baran (literally "cobra-coloured"or one who owns forts, varan means forts and elephants as well).
+F. S. Growse, in the Journal of the Asiatic Society of Bengal, theorizes that no such king ever existed, instead he believed that Varana means forts and identified it with Varanavat from Mahabharat where Pandavas and their children settled.
+However, Western historians such as Edwin Atkinson in 1876 and various censuses and gazettes who researched Bulandshahar and nearby cities found numerous evidences of his existence.

+Most Western and modern Indian historians such as Gouse, Atkinson and various British gazetteers found that Ahibaran and his descendants Barnwals were of the Pandava Tuar or modern Tomar Rajput tribe once ruling over much of modern Delhi, Haryana and Western UP.
+In Mahabharata, Pandavas shifted their capital to Varnavat from Ahar after the Great war.
+However, some historians like Pandit Rahul sanskritayan claimed that he was of the Yaudheya republic, based on his studies of local inscriptions and folklores.

 The legends describe the ancestry of Ahibaran as follows: The children of King Dharmadat established their separate state, whose children are now called Bais Rajputs.
 King Harshavardhana was in his lineage.
 The child of the eldest son Subhankar continued to rule in his native state, Chandravati.
 Their offspring were King Tendumal and his descendant Maharaja Varaksh who took the side of religion in the war of Mahabharata and died by becoming a partisan of Pandavas.
 The remaining people left Chandravati and came to North India due to the storm in Chandravati.
 The clan of Maharaja Varaksha laid the foundation of his kingdom in a place called 'Ahar' in the presence of the Emperor of Hastinapur.
 In the generation of Maharaja Varaksha, King Parmal descendants from him.
 King Ahibaran born to King Parmal.
 King Ahibaran was married to Varanavati, the daughter of Khandav's King, who lives in a dense forest of selection trees located in the western part of the Ikshumati River in Antravredi.